-A SYSACT procedure statement with FUNCTION=13 is defined only if the specified data set is open, not split into sections (cf. 6.1.1.4.) and the third actual parameter QUANTITY is a variable.
+A SYSACT procedure statement with FUNCTION=13 is defined only if the specified data set is open or exhausted, not split into sections (cf. 6.1.1.4.) and the third actual parameter QUANTITY is a variable.
+The action of SYSACT with FUNCTION=13 is undefined if the data set number is 0 or 1 (cf. 6.1.1.2., footnote 5).
 This procedure statement has two actions, an external one and an internal one.

-The external action is the same as that of SYSACT with FUNCTION=3, i.e., the value denoted by the current position of the record pointer S is assigned to QUANTITY.
+The external action is the same as that of SYSACT with FUNCTION=3, i.e. the value denoted by the current position of the record pointer S is assigned to QUANTITY.

-The internal action is to put S into an internal index which can be used by a later SYSACT procedure statement with FUNCTION=4 (cf. 6.3.2.4.) to the current record.
+The internal action is to put S into an internal index which can be used by a later SYSACT procedure statement with FUNCTION=4 (cf. 6.
+3. 2.
+4.) to the current record.
 The pointer S of any record to be retrieved through SYSACT with FUNCTION=4 by skipping backward must have been entered into this index by SYSACT with FUNCTION=13.
 Although it is not necessary, a record to be retrieved by skipping forward will be found more easily if it has been entered into the index.